South Shenango Township, Pennsylvania

 South Shenango Township is a township in Crawford County, Pennsylvania, United States.
-The population was 1,836 at the 2020 census, down from 2,037 at the 2010 census.
+The population was 1,831 at the 2020 census, down from 2,037 at the 2010 census.

 Geography

 The township is in southwestern Crawford County, bordered by Mercer County to the south, Pymatuning Reservoir and the Shenango River to the southwest, and Ashtabula County, Ohio, to the west.
 The borough of Jamestown is along the southern border but is a separate municipality and is entirely in Mercer County.
-The United States Census Bureau counts residential communities in the western part of the township, including the unincorporated community of Westford, as part of the Pymatuning Central census-designated place.
+The United States Census Bureau counts residential communities in the western part of the township, including the unincorporated community of Westford, as parts of the Pymatuning Central and Pymatuning South census-designated places.

 According to the Census Bureau, the township has a total area of 77.5 sqkm, of which 68.8 sqkm is land and 8.7 sqkm, or 11.22%, is water.
 Pymatuning Reservoir, an impoundment at the head of the Shenango River, is one of the largest artificial bodies of water in the state.
 The Shenango River flows south to the Beaver River and thence to the Ohio River.